-These Guidelines are based substantially on IMO Resolution A. 857(20), with changes introduced only to those elements needed to make them suitable for application in inland waters
+These Guidelines are based substantially on IMO Resolution A. 857(20), with changes introduced only to those elements needed to make them suitable for application in inland waters.

 Administrations should take account of these Guidelines when planning, implementing and operating vessel traffic services in inland waters.